profsam97/racing/README.md

 ## Potential Improvements

-- **Unit Testing:** Add comprehensive test coverage
 - **Room Selection:** Allow players to choose specific rooms instead of automatic assignment
 - **Difficulty Levels:** Allows players to choose a difficulty level
-- **Persistent Leaderboards:** We can store historical race results, this will require a db
+- **Persistent Leaderboards:** We can store historical race results, but this will require a db
-- **User Accounts:** Add authentication and persistent user profiles, also requires a db
+- **User Accounts:** Adding authentication and a user profiles, also requires a db